Srijinesh/Testing-Algorithms/README.md

 Step 4: Stop

-"This is a dummy message to check if changes are being committed."
+"This is a dummy trial to check if changes are being committed."